RamiAwar/dataline/backend/README.md

 # Define a custom SQLITE_PATH

 ```
-SQLITE_PATH="." # Define where sqlite DB will be stored
+export SQLITE_PATH="./db.sqlite3" # Define where sqlite DB will be stored

 poetry shell # Active python environment (makes alembic command available)
 alembic upgrade head # Run migrations
 ```

 # CORS settings

 Set the environment variable `ALLOWED_ORIGINS` to a comma-separated list of origins if you're deploying this to a custom domain.

 ## Environment setup